-Acquisition of Works of ArtDonate Now The Museum’s collections of some 300,000 objects represent masterpieces of painting, sculpture, decorative arts and architectural settings from Europe, Asia and the Americas.
-It's by continually adding new works of art to these collections that the Museum ensures they will remain relevant and reflective of a diverse local and global audience for many years to come.
-Contributions to the acquisition fund enable the Museum to take advantage of extraordinary opportunities in the art market—if, for example, a Philadelphia treasure is in danger of being sold, or should an exceptional object turn up at auction.
-The Friends of the Alfred Stieglitz Center, brings together collectors, artists, curators, and other enthusiasts of photography.
-Each year, the Friends select works of art for the Museum's photography collections.
+Acquisition of Works of ArtDonate Now The Museum’s collections of some 300,000 objects represent masterpieces of painting, sculpture, decorative arts and architectural settings from Europe, Asia, and the Americas.
+By continually adding new works of art to these collections, the Museum ensures they will remain relevant and reflective of a diverse local and global audience for many years to come.
+Contributions to the acquisition fund enable the Museum to take advantage of extraordinary opportunities in the art market—for example, if a Philadelphia treasure is in danger of being sold or an exceptional object turns up at auction.
+Focus: Friends of Photography brings together collectors, artists, curators, and other enthusiasts of photography.
+Each year, the Friends select works of art for the Museum’s photography collections.
 Another way to support acquisitions is by joining the Young Friends.
 Proceeds from the Young Friends annual gala and other programs are directed to the acquisition of specific works of art.

-Supporting the Division of EducationDonate Now It takes extensive resources and a staff with a wide range of expertise to serve an audience that includes students, teachers, parents and children, as well as adults of all interests and education levels, senior citizens, scholars, art-lovers and, of course, the especially important first-time visitors to the Museum.
-Contributions to Education support the vast activities of the Division, including the creation of interpretive materials, school programs, teacher workshops, interactive websites, community outreach, scholarly publications, art history courses, lectures and symposia.
-Special opportunities are also provided for the visually- and hearing-impaired and physically challenged, as well as home-bound art lovers.
+EducationDonate Now It takes extensive resources and a staff with a wide range of expertise to serve an audience that includes students, teachers, parents, and children, as well as adults of all interests and education levels, senior citizens, scholars, art-lovers, and, of course, the especially important first-time visitors.
+Contributions to Education support its vast activities, including the creation of interpretive materials, school programs, teacher workshops, interactive web content, community outreach, scholarly publications, art history courses, lectures, and symposia.
+Special opportunities are also provided for the visually and hearing-impaired and physically challenged, as well as home-bound art lovers.
 Learn more about Education Programs at the Philadelphia Museum of Art.
 Over the last century, these programs have grown substantially and have established the Museum’s Division of Education as a national leader in developing innovative ways of promoting greater appreciation for the arts.
 Your support of the Division of Education will ensure that all of the Museum’s visitors will have the opportunity for an enriching experience every time they explore the collections.

-Supporting the EndowmentDonate Now Endowment funds help to create flexibility within the Philadelphia Museum of Art’s operational budget by making resources available to support our staff, projects, and programs in perpetuity.
-In addition, endowment funding offers flexibility for unexpected needs and allows for the creative exploration and experimentation necessary to ensure that the Museum is constantly evolving and meeting the needs of our ever-expanding universe of visitors, in the galleries and online.
+EndowmentDonate Now Endowment funds help to create flexibility within the Museum’s operational budget by making resources available to support our staff, projects, and programs in perpetuity.
+In addition, endowment funding offers flexibility for unexpected needs and allows for the creative exploration and experimentation necessary to ensure the Museum is constantly evolving and meeting the needs of our ever-expanding universe of visitors, in the galleries and online.
 Through the generosity of friends and benefactors, and with superb financial management, the Museum has grown its endowment over the years.
-Still, the Museum’s endowment remains well below those of our peer institutions, such as the Art Institute of Chicago and the Museum of Fine Arts, Boston.
-You can strengthen the Museum’s endowment by making an outright gift, pledge, bequest or establish other planned gifts, such as a Charitable Gift Annuity or Charitable Trust.
+Still, the endowment remains well below those of our peer institutions, such as the Art Institute of Chicago and the Museum of Fine Arts, Boston.
+You can strengthen the Museum’s endowment by making an outright gift, pledge, or bequest, or establish other planned gifts, such as a charitable gift annuity or charitable trust.
 Planned gifts can be tailored to meet your family’s financial needs; in addition, you can enjoy a significant tax deduction while reducing or eliminating capital gains and/or estate tax liability.

-Supporting ExhibitionsDonate Now The Philadelphia Museum of Art presents more than 25 acclaimed special exhibitions each year, ranging from comprehensive single-artist retrospectives to historical surveys to focused presentations that explore specific topics.
+ExhibitionsDonate Now The Museum presents more than twenty acclaimed special exhibitions each year, ranging from comprehensive single-artist retrospectives to historical surveys to focused presentations that explore specific topics.
 The organization of these exhibitions can take years, and often requires the cooperation of many museums and private collectors along with considerable research scholarship.
-Your gift in support of exhibitions will provide much needed funds for these ambitious and innovative undertakings, including the research, gallery design and educational materials that accompany each presentation.
+Your gift in support of exhibitions will provide much needed funds for these ambitious and innovative undertakings, including the research, gallery design, and educational materials that accompany each presentation.
 Generous individuals like you have helped make possible exciting Museum exhibitions.
 The Museum also provides opportunities for corporate sponsorship.
 Learn about upcoming exhibitions that can benefit from your support.

-One of the most distinguished art reference libraries in the United States, the Museum Library houses more than 200,000 books, auction catalogues, and periodicals dating from the 16th century to the present.
-The Philadelphia Museum of Art Archives is the primary source of information relating to the Museum’s history, including past exhibitions, activities, events, and interactions with significant figures and organizations in the world of art.
-The Philadelphia Museum of Art’s Library provides visiting scholars, students, teachers, public visitors, and Museum curators with important and rare academic materials.
+One of the most distinguished art reference libraries in the United States, the Museum Library houses more than 200,000 books, auction catalogues, and periodicals dating from the sixteenth century to the present.
+The Museum Archives is the primary source of information relating to the Museum’s history, including past exhibitions, activities, events, and interactions with significant figures and organizations in the world of art.
+The Museum’s Library provides visiting scholars, students, teachers, public visitors, and Museum curators with important and rare academic materials.
 Our curators rely on the Library to research and plan upcoming exhibitions and advance new scholarship on the Museum’s collections.
 Building the Library’s holdings ensures that it will continue to offer the best possible educational resources to its many users.

-Annual FundDonate Now Your gift in support of the Philadelphia Museum of Art's operations helps keep the Museum strong and vibrant in countless ways.
-As the primary funding for everyday activities and general maintenance of the Museum, your generous contribution goes towards:
+Annual FundDonate Now Your gift in support of the Museum’s operations helps keep the Museum strong and vibrant in countless ways.
+As the primary funding for everyday activities and general maintenance of the Museum, your generous contribution goes toward: